 The next morning, Zack goes out into town to see if there was any word about Sephiroth, which is where we rejoin the flashback from FFVII.
 He wakes to find emails from Cloud and Tifa, Cloud inviting Zack to dinner at his mom’s place and Tifa wanting to ask a question about SOLDIER.
 But when Zack meets Tifa later on, she’s too distracted by news about Sephiroth being at the Shinra manor.
 Zack is briefly interrupted along the way by a phone call from Aerith, the significance of which is only obvious in hindsight.
 Zack is also bombarded by emails on the way to Shinra manor, including one from Tifa which she must have sent while she was walking…?
 I understand what the game is doing (even though I won’t elaborate) but the double and later triple messages from Tifa was honestly mistimed.
 During the course of these emails, Tifa lets slip that she’s been asking about a blonde member of SOLDIER, but that’s the last we’ll see of that plot thread before FFVII.

 Cloud and Zack head up to the Shinra manor, where Zack has to find an honestly not-very-well hidden secret door on the second storey.
-It’s not very well hidden in FFVII, either, which might have been developer generosity, but may have just as easily been the fault of the original game using pre-rendered environments, meaning they couldn’t easily change a hidden secret door to an obvious open one?
+It’s not very well hidden in FFVII, either, for what it’s worth.
 The secret door leads straight past the first storey to the a series of catacombs under the manor.
 There, you can solve the Fifth Wonder by killing some Sahagins for some “Coffin Keys” and start unlocking random graves like a real hero.
 Inside one of the coffins, you discover someone sleeping in a coffin, which prompts Zack to just… shut the coffin again.
 Probably the ideal reaction.
 This won’t be explained until FFVII, but does count as your Wonder.
 The game then forces you to run allllllll the way back to the kid in town to report on your success, and you have to do it right now, before the next story cutscene just a room away, or else miss the sixth and seventh wonders entirely!

 At the end of the catacombs, Zack finds a hidden laboratory full of books, where Sephiroth is reading the notes of one Professor Gast, discussing the initial discovery of Jenova, which he believed to be an Ancient at the time of discovery (remember: Hojo has since suggested that this is wrong, but Sephiroth wasn’t there to hear it).
 Sephiroth talks about Professor Gast as though he knew him, but he also suggests that Gast has since died.
 When Zack approaches, Sephiroth asks to be alone and Zack honours the request, describing the next few days in a time skip.
 Later, a new memory appears for Sephiroth on the DMW where Sephiroth talks to Zack about some of his discoveries made while reading the books in the basement non-stop.
 Unfortunately, I don’t have a transcript for that bit, which is too bad because if it had been put into the main story it might have made Sephiroth’s next actions make a bit more sense.
 As stands… those actions are a little extreme.